How do you define dryness?

-This is something I discuss in greater detail in the article the clear skin difference
+This is something I discuss in greater detail in the article, “The Clear Skin Difference“.

-OIL DRY SKIN: This is technically referred to as lipid dry, which occurs when not enough sebum is being produced to prevent surface dryness.
+This is technically referred to as lipid dry, which occurs when not enough sebum is being produced to prevent surface dryness.

-The role of sebum is to provide a fatty protective layer over the surface, when our skin becomes oil dry the sebum is not doing its job correctly, which means water can escape and irritants and pathogens can easily enter.
+The role of sebum is to provide a fatty protective layer over the surface.
+When our skin becomes oil dry, the sebum is not doing its job correctly, which means water can escape and irritants and pathogens can easily enter.

 Did you know that protecting your barrier function is the first step in caring for your dry skin?
 Follow the link to find out more.

-Skin gets Drier with Age
+Skin Gets Drier With Age

-As we age our cellular renewal slows right down.
+As we age, our cellular renewal slows right down.

-When were young our cells constantly shed, this process continually replaces older cells with fresh young cells, from deeper tissue layers.
+When we’re young, our cells constantly shed.
+This process continually replaces older cells with fresh young cells from deeper tissue layers.